 The majority of the physical recuperation takes place within the first month following the operation.
 Through the preliminary phases, activity is confined to walking, sitting and standing without pushing, pulling or lifting.
 Return to work will depend on healing and if you have a sedentary job.
 Routines such as exercise may be restricted for over a month depending upon how quickly you recover.

-Potential Difficulties of Breast AugmentationThis procedure is associated with several of the same risks as other forms of major plastic surgery.
-It also has some unique risks including:
+Possible Difficulties of Breast enhancementThis operation is associated with many of the same dangers as other forms of major cosmetic surgery.
+It also has a few distinct dangers consisting of:

-- Uneven or rippling skin smoothness over the implant
+- Uneven or rippling skin consistency over the breast implant

 - Implant rupture and deflation

-- Occurrence of tough and sinewy scar tissue around the implant (capsular contracture).
+- Occurrence of hard and fibrous scar tissue around the implant (capsular contracture).

-- Numbness or other changes in nipple/breast sensitivity.
+- Feeling numb or other changes in nipple/breast sensitivity.

-- Loss of the capability to nurse future children.
+- Lack of the capability to breastfeed future children.

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,qfFvHerFxU0,PevVibxIUjU,-J4fDlmX2xs” novd=”4″]